provoostkris/z7_nano/lan/README.md

 ### Simulation
+The [scrips/modelsim](scrips/modelsim) folder contains the required do files to be loaded by modelsim.
+  Open modelsim from this location
+  Run the simulate.do file
-The scrips/modelsim folder contains the reauired do files to be loaded by modelsim. open modelsim from this location and run the simulate.do file the first time the vivado is reauired to build the simulation libraries containing the primitives use gen_sim_libs.tcl in vivado to create these
+Note : The first time the simulation is started, the vivado is required to build the simulation libraries containing the primitives to do this , use gen_sim_libs.tcl in [scrips/vivado](scrips/vivado) to create the xilinx libraries

+### Releasing
+The [scrips/vivado](scrips/vivado]) folder contains the required tcl files to be loaded by vivado.
+  Open vivado
+  Select run script from the menu
+  Select build.tcl
+Note : The first time the build is started, the block design must be generated to do this , use bd_base.tcl in [scrips/vivado](scrips/vivado]) to create the base block design

 ### Testing
-For testing a wireshark is installed on a normal windows laptop.
+For testing a [wireshark](https://www.wireshark.org/) is installed on a normal windows laptop.
 During installation keep the NPcap option.
 If not my USB-ETH adapter is not listed.

-Plug in the USB-ETH adapter and give it an IP in the free range
+Plug in the USB-ETH adapter and give it an IP in the free range.

 Open wireshark and start sniffing.
-With a dummy packet , the wireshark is able to recieve 200 Mbps in a setup FPGA ETH TX >> ETH2USB >> LAN
+With a dummy packet , the wireshark is able to recieve about 200 Mbps in a setup FPGA ETH TX >> ETH2USB >> LAN